ChrisWhealy/Cordova-Create/README.md

 Since this is an empty element, the `content` property must be set to an empty array.

-This will then generate the following empty XML element: `<preference name="LoadUrlTimeoutValue" value="15000"/>`
+This will then generate the following empty XML element: `<preference name="loadUrlTimeoutValue" value="15000"/>`

 <a name="header10_4"></a>